kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     export MODULE_DIR=/path/to/projectdir/yourusernameYourModuleName
     ```

+    > On macOS you can issue `pwd | pbcopy` to avoid the mouse usage of highlight-copy.

     There are various clever ways of doing this on the command line, but many are not
     universal across systems.